zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

         session optional pam_gnome_keyring.so auto_start
         ```

-3. AUse a text editor or the applicable command to add the following commands to the `~/.bashrc` file:
+3. Use a text editor or the applicable command to add the following commands to the `~/.bashrc` file:

     ```bash
     if [[ $- == *i* ]]; then  # Only run in interactive mode